robertgagnon726/react-native-fullscreen-animations/README.md

 ## To do

-- [ ] Create a publish script that automatically builds and increments the version number
 - [ ] Add tests and add the test report badge to the README
 - [ ] Add to Circle CI and add the badge to the README
 - [ ] Bundle so just the main exports can be imported